Quansight/Quansight-website/apps/consulting/posts/extending-numba-types-for-clean-fast-code.md

 make_attribute_wrapper(MatrixType, 'shape', 'shape')
 ```

 Almost there!
-All that's left is to do is teach Numba how to make a native (Numba) matrix into a Python matrix and vice versa.
+All that's left to do is teach Numba how to make a native (Numba) matrix into a Python matrix and vice versa.
 This is called boxing and unboxing.

 ```python
 def make_matrix(context, builder, typ, **kwargs):